brown-studios/minuet/hardware/minuet/v2/design-and-errata.md

 ### IO scarcity

-The ESP32-C3 microcontroller has relatively few GPIOs so they are assigned to peripherals that need specific functions.
+The ESP32-C3 microcontroller has relatively few GPIOs so they are assigned to components that need specific functions.

-- `GPIO0` & `GPIO1`: Reserved for the expansion port (ADC, LEDC PWM, 32 kHz XTAL, and more functions)
+- `GPIO0` & `GPIO1`: Reserved for the GPIO expansion port (ADC, LEDC PWM, 32 kHz XTAL, and more functions)
 - `GPIO2`:` IR receiver (RMT function), strapping pin
 - `GPIO3`: Voltage sensor (ADC function)
 - `GPIO4`: Thermistor (ADC function)